marisacasillas/chatterlab/MPaL_handbook.md

 ## Pick your scientific program

-MPaL2020 is offering this year's workshop on three schedules.
+MPaL 2020 is offering this year's workshop on three schedules.
 Click on the one that suits you best to see what's planned.

 [San Francisco time (GMT -7)](./MPaL_handbook_SF.md)